Treaty of San Francisco: Absent

 China was not invited due to disagreements between the United States and the United Kingdom on whether the established but defeated Republic of China (in Taiwan) or the newly-formed People's Republic of China (in mainland China) represented the Chinese people.
 The United States recognized the ROC government while Britain had recognized the PRC in 1950.
 Additionally, an internal US political debate had seen the Republican Party and US military supporting the Kuomintang and accusing President Truman of having abandoned the anti-communist cause.

 Afghanistan, Burma, India, Nepal, Yemen and Yugoslavia were invited, but did not participate.
 India considered certain provisions of the treaty to constitute limitations on Japanese sovereignty and national independence.
 India signed a separate peace treaty, the Treaty of Peace Between Japan and India, for the purpose of giving Japan a proper position of honor and equality among the community of free nations, on June 9, 1952.
 Italy was not invited, despite its government having issued a formal declaration of war on Japan on July 14, 1945, a few weeks before the end of the war.
 Portugal was not invited, even though, despite its status as a neutral country during the war, its colony of East Timor had been invaded by Japan (the colony of Macau was not occupied but rather assigned Japanese 'advisors' to its government).

-Pakistan, although it had not existed as a state at the time of the war, was invited because it was seen as a successor state to British India, a major combatant against Japan.
+Pakistan, which only gained independence from the British Empire in 1947 after the end of the war, was invited because it was seen as a successor state to British India, a major combatant against Japan; and hundreds of thousands of now-Pakistani citizens fought the Axis powers under the British Empire in the Second World War, in both Asia (against Japan) and Europe (against Germany and Italy).